More about: 10 secret spots of New York

 Why go to these parks?

-What makes these two secret places in New York different from other parks are two beautiful waterfalls that adorn the environment and whose sound of water transports you to a quiet place where you can get away from the hustle and bustle of the city while reading a book or having a coffee at one of the cozy little tables available to visitors.
-The trees of Greenacre Park and Paley Park manage to create that feeling of intimacy and serenity that I love about this place.
+What makes these two secret places in New York different from other parks are two beautiful waterfalls that adorn the surroundings and whose sound of water transports you to a quiet place where you can escape from the hustle and bustle of the city while reading a book or having a coffee at one of the cozy little tables available to visitors.
+The trees in Greenacre Park and Paley Park manage to create that sense of intimacy and serenity that I love about this place.

-• Greenacre Park: Located in Midtown East at 217 E 51st Street.
+- Greenacre Park: It is located in Midtown East at 217 E 51st Street.

-• Paley Park: Located between 3 East 53rd Street and Fifth Avenue.
+- Paley Park: It is located between 3 East 53rd Street and Fifth Avenue.

 7. Experience a night at the movies in Bryant Park!

-Why not dedicate an afternoon to going to the movies in New York during your trip?
-A good plan for Monday nights during the summer in the city, when temperatures are hot, is to go to Bryant Park to enjoy its outdoor film festival.
+Why not dedicate an evening to going to the movies in New York City during your trip?
+A good plan for Monday nights during the summer in the city, when temperatures are hot, is to go to Bryant Park to enjoy its outdoor Film Festival.

 This small oasis in the middle of bustling Midtown Manhattan is one of the most beloved gardens by New Yorkers and has a great cultural agenda: from writing workshops and meetings with authors, to gatherings and film festivals to musical concerts and so on.